Mario Kart 64: Release

 Mario Kart 64 was released in Japan on December 14, 1996, in the United States on February 10, 1997, and in Europe on June 24—the American release of the game was moved forward a week from the initially announced date.
 It was the second entry in the Mario Kart series after Super Mario Kart.
 Nintendo of America chairman Howard Lincoln stated that the difference in time between the Japanese and American releases of the game was due to the company's desire to release the game during the holiday season in Japan, considering a lack of N64 releases in the region.
 Marketing for the game included a 5 million advertising campaign.
 Coinciding with the game's release in Japan, Nintendo released a special edition of Mario Kart 64 which came with a specially-styled black-and-grey N64 controller.
-It was released in China on December 25, 2003 on the iQue Player through the Chinese localization company iQue.
+It was released in China on December 25, 2003, on the iQue Player through the Chinese localization company iQue.
 Mario Kart 64 was digitally rereleased on the Wii and the Wii U through the Virtual Console, releasing on the Wii worldwide across January 2007.
-On the Wii U, the game released on January 21, 2016 in Europe and on December 29 in the United States.
+On the Wii U, the game released on January 21, 2016, in Europe and on December 29 in the United States.
 Mario Kart 64 was also rereleased as part of the digital Nintendo Classics service on October 25, 2021.

-The Mario Kart 64 soundtrack, composed by Kenta Nagata, was released on CD several times across 1997 in Japan and the United States.
-The American releases were published by Nintendo on March 1, 1997 and April 1 respectively, and the Japanese release was published by Pony Canyon on September 19.
+The Mario Kart 64 soundtrack, composed solely by Kenta Nagata, was released on CD several times across 1997 in Japan and the United States.
+The American releases were published by Nintendo on March 1, 1997, and April 1 respectively, and the Japanese release was published by Pony Canyon on September 19.
 The releases include the game's songs as well as different sound effects and remixes of songs from the game, and each includes a different track listing.
 A remix album containing club remixes of the game's soundtrack, Mario Kart 64 on Club Circuit, was published by Tokuma Japan Communications on December 26, 1997.
 The soundtrack was also released as an album on the Nintendo Music streaming service on July 15, 2025.